james-checkley/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 At this point we can start writing Kotlin code.
 For this sample, we're going to write some code that will print a string out to the console window.

+Create a file called Main.kt under the src folder and add the following:

 ```kotlin
 fun main(args: Array<String>) {